PC & Console - Game Integration Guide

 Prerequisites

-Before implementing PC & Console S2S integration, ensure Web SDK properly configured for complete attribution workflow.
+Before implementing PC & Console integration, ensure the following requirements are met.

 Component Requirement